IDEA-Research/detrex/projects/deformable_detr/README.md

 </tr>
 </tbody></table>

 **Note:** Here we borrowed the pretrained weight from [Deformable-DETR](https://github.com/fundamentalvision/Deformable-DETR) official repo.
-And our detrex training results will be released in the future version.
-And `two-stage` settings are still under test.
+And all the pretrained weights are tested using `top-300` confidence boxes (`top-100` in original repo) which may brings about `0.2 AP` gain on COCO evaluation.

 ## Training
 All configs can be trained with: